Road cycling in Zeeland

 In her heyday, Keetie van Oosten-Hage was one of the best women road racers in the world.
 Not only did she dominate road racing, she also excelled on the track.
 The route (87 km) takes you to the island of Tholen where this cyclist was born.

 The Theo Middelkamp route explores the highways and byways of Zeeland-Flanders and even crosses into Belgium at one stage.
 The route criss-crosses a landscape which is full of history and the cobbled lanes give it a nice Flemish touch.

 This cycle route (145 km) is an ode to a cycling legend from Zeeland-Flanders.
 Despite the fact he’d never seen a mountain in his childhood, he won stages in the Tour de France such as Télegraphe, Lautaret and Galibier.
 So where had Middelkamp learned to climb?
 Obviously, putting in the time and dedication to cycling the Flemish polders must have been good for his legs and his stamina.

 Jan Raas route - 101 km

-The Jan Raas route takes in the charming Zak van Zuid-Beveland with its old polders and hawthorn bushes.
-Raas learned his cycling skills here, hurtling along the winding flower-covered dikes.
+The Jan Raas route goes through the Zak van Zuid-Beveland with its ancient polders and hawthorn hedges.
+Raas first learned his cycling on the crooked, flower-covered dykes which are characteristic of the area.